Pathfinder Roleplaying Game: Background

 Beginning in 2002, Paizo took over publishing Dragon and Dungeon magazines, which were about the Dungeons & Dragons (D&D) role-playing game, under contract to the game's publishers Wizards of the Coast.
 Wizards of the Coast chose not to renew the contract in early 2007 and Paizo began publishing the Pathfinder periodical line as a replacement.
-In August 2007, Wizards of the Coast announced the pending release of the 4th edition of D&D, which replaced version 3.5.
-Many of the staff at Paizo were concerned about the more restrictive Game System License under which the 4th edition was being released.
+In August 2007, Wizards of the Coast announced the pending release of the 4th edition of D&D (4e), which replaced version 3.5 (3.5e).
+Many of the staff at Paizo were concerned about the more restrictive Game System License under which the 4th edition was being released, compared to the earlier Open Game License (OGL).
+They had also not been provided with a copy of the 4e rules.